Digital Version

 Implement a centralized purchasing system by designating a specific individual or team—such as office coordinators or office services staff—to manage all supply orders.
 This approach streamlines inventory management, ensures consistency, and strengthens your negotiating position with vendors by concentrating your spend on select items.

-2. One Vendor to Rule Them All
+3. One Vendor to Rule Them All

 It’s tempting to chase the lowest price on every individual item, but consolidating vendors is how you unlock real savings.
-Sure, Amazon might have that one box of paperclips for a dollar less, but bulk ordering through a single provider often leads to better discounts, rebates, and simplified invoicing—not to mention the time staff spend shopping around.
+Sure, Amazon might have that one box of paperclips for a dollar less, but bulk ordering through a single provider often leads to better discounts, rebates, and simplified invoicing.
+Not to mention the time staff spend shopping around.

 If your firm has offices that rely on local suppliers for faster delivery, consider negotiating with your national provider to meet these needs.
 If that’s not possible, you have some options: